 The Create Locator tool allows you to combine multiple reference data layers and roles into a single locator to search for multiple types of locations at once.

 A multirole locator consists of multiple reference data layers and locator roles.
 The multirole locator can be used to combine multiple data layers with different geometry types from many sources and multiple locator roles into a single locator.
 This allows you to have a single locator that can search for rooftop locations, interpolated street locations, points of interest, postal codes, and administrative areas.
 Creating a multirole locator reduces redundant information and candidates, which can be beneficial for performance and reducing the size of the locator on disk.

 Minimize duplicate geocode results with multirole locators

-The Create Locator tool is designed to get the most from the reference data used to build a locator.
-For this reason, you can build a multirole locator that will deduplicate the data when you build the locator to minimize duplicate geometry or skip less-precise candidates in suggestions and geocode results.
-This deduplication process helps to decrease the size of the locator and improves locator performance and candidate sorting.
-A composite locator does not have these advantages and will return duplicate candidates for the same location.
+The Create Locator tool extracts detailed information from the reference data used to build a locator.
+For this reason, you can create a multirole locator that minimizes duplicate geometry or skips less-precise candidates in suggestions and geocode results.
+This process of minimizing duplication can decrease the size of the locator and improve locator performance and candidate sorting.
+A composite locator does not have this functionality and will return duplicate candidates for the same location.

-For instance, using the data above, a composite locator is created with two individual locators based on the Point Address and Street Address roles named SanDiegoComposite.
-A multirole locator based on the Point Address and Street Address roles is created with the ROADSEGID from the reference data mapped to the Street Join ID locator field for both roles named SanDiegoMultiroleZip.
-The result of searching for 15815 Cope Rd, 92065 in the Locate pane is illustrated below.
+For example, using the data above, a composite locator is created with two individual locators based on the Point Address and Street Address roles named SanDiegoComposite.
+A multirole locator based on the Point Address and Street Address roles is created for both roles named SanDiegoMultiroleZip.
+The result of searching for 15815 Cope Rd, 92065 in the Locate pane is shown below.